zjhiphop/vue-bootstrap/README.md

 # vue-bootstrap

+> A VueJS + webpack template which used to boot-strap project scaffold.
+Inspired by https://github.com/vuejs-templates/webpack, but more use case added.
 This is a project template for [vue-cli](https://github.com/vuejs/vue-cli).

 `` bash
 $ npm install -g vue-cli